lucasthormann/rust-collector/README.md

 ## Dependencies:
 * Git 2.43.0 or newer
 * Docker 28.2.2 or newer
-* Docker Compose v5.0.1 or newer
+* Docker Compose 5.0.1 or newer
 * Cargo 1.92.0 or newer
+* wasm32-uknown-uknown (WebAssembly compilation target)
+* Trunk 0.21.14

 ## Target Environment:
-* A bare-metal compute cluster composed of five single-board computers (AArch64)
+* A bare-metal compute cluster composed of five single-board computers (AArch64) running a Debian 13 instance

 # How to Run Locally
 1. Clone the repo